 PRO will attempt to complete performance reviews on every employee, except for designated employees annually.
 Performance reviews are predominately objective and based on a system of points.
 Points are awarded based on certain standards and objective indicators of performance.
 Raises are based on the number of total points received for the evaluation.
 A higher number of points results in a larger raise.

 Supervisors and employees are strongly encouraged to discuss job performance and goals on an informal, day-to-day basis.
 Ongoing discussions with supervisors about job duties, performance, and the work environment are excellent opportunities for employees to clarify any questions they have about the job.
 The review gives the employee and management an opportunity to discuss job tasks, encourage and recognize strengths, identify and correct weaknesses, and discuss constructive, purposeful approaches for meeting goals.

 PRO will attempt to complete performance reviews annually from your date of hire.
-The review will be presented to the employee for signature and comment.
+Once completed, the Review is available to view within the employee’s Paycom account.
 Reviews will be maintained in the employee’s personnel file.